 - Preheat the oven.
 Preheat to 350 degrees.

 - Cream together butter and sugar.
-In a stand mixer, mix the butter and sugar together until light and fluffy (for 3-4 minutes)
+In a stand mixer, mix the butter and sugar until light and fluffy (for 3-4 minutes)

 - Add in wet ingredients.
 Add in sour cream, eggs, vanilla, lemon juice, and zest.
 Mix until just combined (about 30 seconds).